Introduction: Why These Tools Matter...

 7. MindsDB

-MindsDB integrates machine learning directly into databases via SQL, automating forecasting and classification without extensive coding.
+MindsDB integrates ML directly into databases via SQL, automating forecasting and more.
+Its 2026 cloud features include enhanced federated learning.

 Pros:

-• Simplifies ML for non-experts by using familiar SQL syntax.
+• Simplifies ML for non-experts with SQL interfaces.

 Cons: